This is a reference vignette of the package’s core functionality. Other package vignettes cover additional features.

 Random Number Generation

-mirai uses L’Ecuyer-CMRG streams (like base R’s parallel package) for statistically-sound parallel RNG.
+mirai uses L’Ecuyer-CMRG streams (like base R’s parallel package) for statistically-sound parallel random number generation (RNG).

 Streams divide the RNG sequence at far-apart intervals that don’t overlap, ensuring valid parallel results.